 - During the course of its investigations, Lockheed Martin coordinated with NYSDEC, which discussed all of the alternatives and their ramifications with the citizens of the area surrounding the former Unisys site, and collaborated with local government officials and water purveyors.

 Groundwater Clean Up

 Environmental investigation and cleanup activities have been divided into two separate areas: cleanup at the Marcus Avenue site and cleanup of contaminants that moved off the site.

 - In April 1993, Unisys installed an interim groundwater treatment system (Operable Unit-1, OU-1) to begin removing volatile organic compounds from the on-site groundwater at the 90.5-acre site’s northern boundary and to contain the movement of the plume.

 - The 1997 Record of Decision (ROD) issued by the NYSDEC directed installation of a state-of-the-art groundwater treatment system to replace the interim system.

-- A separate Record of Decision for off-site groundwater, released by the NYSDEC in late 2014, approved Lockheed Martin’s proposal to upgrade the capacity of OU-1 from 730 gallons per minute to 850 gallons per minute by adding an additional deeper well for extracting groundwater from the plume for treatment.
+- A separate Record of Decision for off-site groundwater, released by the NYSDEC in late 2014, approved Lockheed Martin’s proposal to upgrade the capacity of OU-1 from 730 gallons per minute to 850 gallons per minute by adding a deeper well to extract groundwater for treatment.

-- To clean up the contaminated groundwater that had already moved off site, Lockheed Martin constructed a second interim off-site groundwater treatment system (Operating Unit-2, OU-2) in June 2004 just south of the Great Neck South school property at a former water supply treatment facility.
+- To clean up the contaminated groundwater that had already moved off site, Lockheed Martin constructed a second interim off-site groundwater treatment system (Operable Unit-2, OU-2) in June 2004 just south of the Great Neck South school property at a former water supply facility.

 - The Record of Decision issued by the NYSDEC in late 2014 approved Lockheed Martin’s proposal to continue operating OU-2 at its present rate of 500 gallons per minute.